 I felt my phone vibrate in my pocket with a text and immediately excused myself to open it, excited for any reason to escape from cold-intro hell.
-It was Nevaeh, sending her apologies — she was feeling sick, and couldn’t make it.
+It was Nevaeh, sending her apologies.
+She was sick, and couldn’t make it.

 I felt my stomach flip again.
 Great.
 I checked Instagram — another seventy-eight likes since my last refresh five minutes ago — but even those notifications, expertly designed to release dopamine into my system, couldn’t bring my mood back up.
 It was time to find the bathroom and hide out, just like I’d done with social situations in the good old days.

-I politely shoved my way through hordes of drunk girls and stoned guys and couples making out, only to run into a line five people long in front of every restroom.
+I politely shoved my way through hordes of drunk femmes and stoned mascs and couples making out, only to run into a line five people long in front of every restroom.
 Everybody looked happy, flushed, high on life.